Pioneering bamboo architect and sustainable designer

 Tell us your story – how did you get here?

 My parents fell in love with Bali in 1975.
 Being here gave them confidence that they could have kids while living creative lives.
 I grew up in the rice fields outside Ubud, and later in Begawan and Sayan.
-After spending the first 14 years of my life in Bali, the next 14 were in the US: boarding high school, University, then working in NYC in fashion.
+After spending the first 14 years of my life in Bali, the next 14 were in the US: boarding school, University, then working in NYC in fashion.
 Finally in 2010 I decided to come home.
 My dad John Hardy and stepmum Cynthia had recently founded the Green School.
 This coincided with my need to be designing in a sustainable way, which wasn’t happening in fashion.
-I took on leading the bamboo architecture and construction teams, and over the past 12 years we’ve built over 200 structures — homes, hospitality projects, and entire campus and wellness center designs.
+I took on leading the bamboo architecture and construction teams, and over the past 13 years, we’ve built over 200 structures — homes, hospitality projects, an entire campus and wellness centre designs.
 Now I focus on the IBUKU design studio, and much of our work is overseas combining other local materials with bamboo.

 What accomplishment are you most proud of?